bhisaac/5eFP/5eFP-SRD.md

 #### Spell Slots

 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you return to HQ.
+You regain all expended spell slots on recall.

-For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.
+For example, if you know the 1st-level spell _cure wounds_ and have a 1st-level and a 2nd-level spell slot available, you can cast _cure wounds_ using either slot.

 #### Spells Known